Published January 30th, 2017 by Nicholas McCullum

 In the past, Lou Simpson (GEICO’s investment manager) would assume investment management responsibilities while Charlie Munger would take the executive role.
 This no longer makes since, as Simpson is retired and Munger is ever older than Buffett.

 Berkshire has appointed two portfolio managers already, who have managed ever-growing sums of Berkshire’s capital.
-These individuals are Todd Coombs and Ted Weschler, two ex-hedge fund managers personally selected by Buffett.
+These individuals are Todd Combs and Ted Weschler, two ex-hedge fund managers personally selected by Buffett.

 The company has also internally identified a successor to Buffett’s executive role.
 Some investors have questioned whether this candidate will change Berkshire’s dividend policy.